|

 different stakeholders

-have to work together.
+tend to work together.

-towards business model
+business model

 innovation as a key

-leverage for 'circular'
+leverage for 'circular' technology adaption and

 |